PyO3/pyo3/guide/src/class.md

 To enable this, we use a static registry type provided by [inventory](https://github.com/dtolnay/inventory), which allows us to collect `impl`s from arbitrary source code by exploiting some binary trick.
 See [inventory: how it works](https://github.com/dtolnay/inventory#how-it-works) and `pyo3_macros_backend::py_class` for more details.
-Also for `#[pyproto]`, we use a similar, but more task-specific registry and initialize it using the [ctor](https://github.com/mmastrac/rust-ctor) crate.

 Specifically, the following implementation is generated: